tkurtbond/tkurtbond.github.io/pages/colophon/index.rst

 stylesheets, along with the DocBook DTD and XSL stylesheets they build upon, along with an XSL processor, :program:`xsltproc`.
-There had been a number of changes to the DTD, which required many changes to my website xml files.
+There had been a number of changes to the DTD, which required many changes to my website XML files.
 Most annoying was that at some point during the development of the XSL stylesheets for the Website DTD the organization as a single XML document had been abandoned, and replaced by a multiple document model that required processing each XML file separately and maintaining a separate multiple-document database of linking information.
-This meant that instead of including my entities once in the original master file I had to include them in each and every xml file.
+This meant that instead of including my entities once in the original master file I had to include them in each and every XML file.
 This also meant that all the internal links I had used previously had to be replaced with interdocument links using olink .
 Unfortunately, I found that FreeBSD's ports of the Website DTD and XSL stylesheets and the DocBook XSL Stylesheets were each a